 Let’s change the topic and talk about these lemon blueberry scones.
-In the last couple of months, I learned to have breakfast on hand because I never knew who is when showing up and making what kind of mess or if I will be able to get into my kitchen at all.
-That’s why healthy banana-oat muffins, chocolate granola bars, and scones like the buckwheat scones were my life savers and kept me happy (most of the time).
+In the last couple of months, I learned to have breakfast on hand because I never knew who is showing up at what time and making what kind of mess or if I will be able to get into my kitchen at all.
+That’s why healthy banana-oat muffins, chocolate granola bars, and scones like the buckwheat scones were my lifesavers and kept me happy (most of the time).

 lemon blueberry scones